The Image of Sovereignty #5: The Myth of the State, The State of the Myth (beginning)

 Then Fierke gives a longish citation from “Ruth’s narrative while in hospital” (Bell, pages 123-124), the last lines of which are: “Is it 1983, 1943?
 Does it make any difference?
 Is anyone around here human?”

 Ruth may be psychotic, but she’s not stupid!
 Does it make any difference?
-Isn’t it still “1943″?
-Just as 1984 is 1948 [when Orwell's novel 1984 first appeared] is “now”?
+Isn’t it still “1943”?
+Just as 1984 is 1948 [when Orwell’s novel 1984 first appeared] is “now”?

 After her remark about the “now absent” perpetrator and abuse, Fierke writes: “that the daughter could enter into her father’s trauma [She is born into it!], as if [!!
-Hardly a mere "as if"!
+Hardly a mere “as if”!
 She is there!] she were reliving the pattern of interaction he had passed on to her [here, Fierke is quite right]. . . .
-The father did not narrate the story of his experience in the camps as past [and it is not past: those who do so narrate it, as a past over and done with--just what Jean Améry refused to countenance!--are those who, in a certain sense, suffer from "false memory syndrome"--false and falsifying memory!]; rather he continued to live [unlike those of false and falsifying memory who continue to be dead!] within the linguistic [and far more than merely linguistic!] boundaries of that world.”
+The father did not narrate the story of his experience in the camps as past [and it is not past: those who do so narrate it, as a past over and done with–just what Jean Améry refused to countenance!–are those who, in a certain sense, suffer from “false memory syndrome”–false and falsifying memory!]; rather he continued to live [unlike those of false and falsifying memory who continue to be dead!] within the linguistic [and far more than merely linguistic!] boundaries of that world.”

 In traumatic repetition, says Fierke (P. 125): “Far from being forgotten, the past is continually relived in the present.
 At the same time, as this past world becomes habitual, there is a forgetting of the uniqueness of the original event.
-[But there is no "original event" of trauma, insofar as trauma is always structural; and, thus, the very equation of trauma with "an original event" that has "uniqueness"--i.e., is just an occurrence the occurring of which consigns what occurs to a date--is what forgets the trauma!]
+[But there is no “original event” of trauma, insofar as trauma is always structural; and, thus, the very equation of trauma with “an original event” that has “uniqueness”–i.e., is just an occurrence the occurring of which consigns what occurs to a date–is what forgets the trauma!]
 This contrasts with the narrative memory where the self stands outside the past in the present and provides a representation of events gone by.”
 I’d say against her, reduces events to what merely “passes by!
 The end of the next paragraph, same page: “Political trauma can be understood as the state in which fear and hypervigilance become habitual.”
 No!
 When fear and hypervigilance become habitual, political trauma–that is, the opening of a gap wherein the genuinely political can at last emerge, restructuring the entire situation–is not allowed.

 Fierke, p.
 127, on Ben Gurion around and in connection with the Eichmann trial, creating the connection of Israel to the Holocaust: “The experience of the Holocaust was woven into Israeli identity, rather than distancing it in the past.”